webdevwilson/terraform/website/source/docs/providers/artifactory/index.html.markdown

 # Artifactory Provider

+[Artifactory](https://www.jfrog.com/artifactory/) is an artifact repository manager.
-The artifactory provider allows you to manage your repository configuration in Artifactory.
+The artifactory provider allows you to manage your repository and security configurations in Artifactory.

-Use the navigation to the left to read about the available resources.
+**Note: this provider requires Artifactory Pro v2.3.0 or later**.

 ## Example Usage